Highlights of the article:

 Introduction to Git

 For installation purposes on ubuntu, you can refer this article : https://www.geeksforgeeks.org/how-to-install-configure-and-use-git-on-ubuntu/

 Git is a distributed version control system.
 So, What is a Version Control System?

-Distributed Version control system means every collaborator(any developer working on a team project)has a local respository of the project in his/her local machine unlike central where team members should have an internet connectionto everytime update their work to main central repository.
+Distributed Version control system means every collaborator(any developer working on a team project)has a local repository of the project in his/her local machine unlike central where team members should have an internet connection to every time update their work to the main central repository.

 For more details on introduction to Github you can refer : https://www.geeksforgeeks.org/git-lets-get-into-it/